 According to Li Changzhou, deputy general manager of BEREGL Jing Ao Construction, track construction requirements are extremely high, with the most challenging building projects located at the Yanqing venues.

-Germany's former luger Thomas Schwab, a winner of an Olympic bronze medal in the men's doubles at Calgary 1988, called it an "interesting track" during a visit there in July.
+Germany's former luger Thomas Schwab, a winner of an Olympic bronze medal in the men's doubles at Calgary 1988, called the Beijing track "interesting" during a visit there in July.

 As a permanent venue, the National Sliding Center will be utilised as a training base for the Chinese national teams after Beijing 2022.

 It will also bid to host more international competitions.

 As well as the sliding events, Yanqing, located 74km northwest of Beijing, will host Alpine skiing at the National Alpine Ski Center and will have its own Olympic Village and Media Centre.